 Eligibility for all bursary types:

-A student must be aged 16 or over but under 19 on 31 August 2022 to be eligible for help from the bursary fund in the 2022 to 2023 academic year.
+A student must be aged 16 or over but under 19 at the end of the academic year to be eligible for help from the bursary fund in the next academic year.

 Students aged 19 or over are only eligible to receive a discretionary bursary if they are continuing on a study programme they began aged 16 to 18 or have an Education, Health and Care Plan (EHCP).